 Standard Term Proposal

 This is the most common of IVA proposals and suitable for people who have a sustainable repayment from their income each month to offer creditors.
-These are usually proposed over a period of usually 60 months and set out an affordable monthly payment to your debt, which is agreed with you using recognised guidelines for essential living expenses as well as accounting for all of your household bills before any offer of payment is reached.
+These are usually proposed over a period of 60 months and set out an affordable monthly payment to your debt, which is agreed with you using recognised guidelines for essential living expenses as well as accounting for all of your household bills before any offer of payment is reached.

-It is possible to proposal cases under 60 months if you forsee a significant change in circumstances within the next 5 years, that would make you unable to maintain a payment to creditors.
+It is possible to propose cases under 60 months if you foresee a significant change in circumstances within the next 5 years, that would make you unable to maintain a payment to creditors.
 (For example: you are due to retire from work and anticipate a significant reduction in your income as you lose your salary and receive state pension).
 These proposals are more unusual and reviewed on a case by case basis.